indico/indico/docs/source/config/settings.rst

     Default: ``'5 per 15 minutes; 10 per day'``

+.. data:: SIGNUP_RATE_LIMIT

+    Applies a rate limit to sending verification email in signup attempts.
+    When specifying multiple rate limits separated with a semicolon, they are checked in that specific order, which can allow for a short burst of attempts (e.g. a legitimate user trying multiple passwords they commonly use) and then slowing down more strongly (in case someone tries to brute-force more than just a few passwords).

+    Rate limiting is applied by IP address and each verification email sent count against the rate limit.

+    The default allows a burst of 20 attempts, and then only 3 attempts every 2 minutes for the next 24 hours.
+Setting the rate limit to ``None`` disables it.

+    Default: ``'3 per 2 minutes; 20 per day'``

 .. data:: EXTERNAL_REGISTRATION_URL

     The URL to an external page where people can register an account that